-Progress made in 2022
+Progress made in 2023

-Our progress in 2022 is summarised below.
+Our progress in 2023 is summarised below.
 Further details can be found in the respective sections in this statement.

-- Grievance process: None of the calls received through our speak up line related to modern slavery. - Code of conduct: We have continued to ensure that the Group code of conduct is communicated to our employees and that the associated learning modules are completed by all employees. - •Audits and corrective action: During 2022, our team in Asia audited 930 suppliers (2021: 754) and 834 had no critical issues.
-We have worked with 96 suppliers on remediation efforts to bring them up to the required standard.
-If resolution is not possible within a reasonable time frame (usually six months) then we terminate the relationship.
-In 2022, we terminated relationships with 16 suppliers who failed to make enough progress. - In 2022, 78% of our spend on products from high-risk regions was sourced from assessed and compliant suppliers.
-Our target is to increase this percentage to 90% by 2025. - Supplier Training: We have organised one virtual supplier training session in Vietnam.
-Due to travel restrictions we were unable to organise any in-person supplier training events in 2022.
+- Grievance process: None of the calls received through our speak up line related to modern slavery. - Code of conduct: We have continued to ensure that the Group code of conduct is communicated to our employees and that the associated learning modules are completed by all employees. - Audits and corrective action: During 2023, our team in Asia audited 1,022 suppliers (2022: 930) and 956 had no critical issues.
+We have worked with 66 suppliers on remediation efforts to bring them up to the required standard.
+If resolution is not possible within a reasonable time frame (usually six months) then we terminate the relationship. - In 2023, we terminated relationships with 10 suppliers who failed to make enough progress. - In 2023, 81% of our spend on products from high-risk regions was sourced from assessed and compliant suppliers.
+Our target is to increase this percentage to 90% by 2025. - Supplier Training: We have organised one supplier training session in Thailand.